Applications of OA Science

 The CEAZA Scientific Center launched the Planificación de la Acción Climática (Climate Action Planning - CLAP) research program in the Coquimbo Region of Chile to inform and implement climate action planning at the regional, national, and international level.
 This 5-year project was designed to improve the region’s ability to generate predictions of future climate change effects at various scales.
 To achieve this, CLAP aims to advance current observational and modeling capabilities in geophysics and ecology, and to evaluate the sensitivity of marine ecosystems to climate change.
 By providing new knowledge of the biosphere, CLAP will deliver science-based products for addressing the impacts of climate variability on targeted ecosystem services.

 Socio-ecological systems reflect the highly interconnected relationship between human societies and local ecosystems.
 This interdependence impacts the resilience of these systems.
-Social scientists and biological researchers from CLAP and OARS are teaming up to explore the sensitivity of socio-ecological systems to the effects of climate change in Tongoy Bay, Chile and Bahia San Quintin, Mexico.
+Social scientists and natural scientists (biological, biogeochemical, and physical researchers) from CLAP and OARS are teaming up to explore the sensitivity of socio-ecological systems to the effects of climate change in Tongoy Bay, Chile and Bahia San Quintin, Mexico.
 At both of these pilot sites, interdisciplinary teams are conducting social-ecological vulnerability and adaptive capacity assessments in aquaculture communities that are impacted by extreme climatic events like ENSO.
 Researchers will co-produce physical climate storylines (PCS) with aquaculture industries associated with low-likelihood/high-impact events, and implement adequate environmental observations to select the best adaptive strategies for local sustainability and resilience.

 Logistics